RareMojo/YoBot-Discord/README.md

 ### Logging
 YoBot uses Python's built-in logging module that records and saves events that occur while YoBot is running.

+It's designed with an optional key system to easily edit system level messages and add localization.

-The log messages can be customized and translated based on the current language setting.
+The log messages can be formatted to your desire here.
 <br>
 <br>